rmadar/music-sheet/README.md

 ## Practicing triad chords

 The tool offer the possibility to write exercises sheet to find triads names from the 3 notes, or find the 3 notes from the name.
-The correction can also be generated.

 ![image](harmony/chords_examples.png)

+The correction can also be generated with solutions in red.

 ![image](harmony/chords_correction_example.png)

 ## Practingin rythm pattern